 About Me

-In addition to art, Madeline is a board member and director for The Black Mirror Theatre company in St. Louis, Missouri.
-She has been an active member of this group since 2016 and has directed shows such as Translations by Brian Friel, and The Weir by Conor Mcpherson.
+In addition to art, Madeline was a board member and director for The Black Mirror Theatre company in St. Louis, Missouri from 2016-2021.
+She has directed shows such as Translations by Brian Friel, and The Weir by Conor Mcpherson.
 Besides directing she has done production design and set design for a number of productions including Of Human Kindess and Rockaby.
 Received Director’s Award at St. Louis Community College Meramec Theater 2015 and 2017

 She hopes to continue to push the boundaries of art and use her art to inspire others around the world.